libavg/libavg/sphinxdoc/fx.rst

         Blurs the node it is applied to.
 Corresponds to the Gaussian Blur effect in Photoshop.

+        Not supported under minimal shaders.
+Programs can call :py:meth:`Player.areFullShadersSupported` to ensure support.

         .. py:attribute:: radius

             The width of the blur.
 This corresponds to the radius parameter of